 The tech world has long perpetuated the “if you build it, they will come” myth — the idea that great products will inevitably find their market and fly off the shelves.
 But a great product is not enough.
 Without a clearly defined sales and marketing strategy, even the giants among us can fail.
-Wendy Lee’s recent piece on the uncertain future of CEO brings to light a cautionary tale for tech marketers.
+Wendy Lee’s recent piece on the uncertain future of #Yahoo CEO #Marissa Mayer brings to light a cautionary tale for tech marketers.

 Mayer’s strategy for Yahoo relied heavily on attracting a talent pool to build great products, thereby drawing a large audience and hence, advertising budget.
 But without integrating product, sales, and marketing from the get-go, Mayer’s strategy amounted to a chain reaction that never set off.
 Successful strategists iterate the marketing and sales processes in tandem with product development.
-And you don’t need to be a Yahoo or a Google to get the job done – check out our survivor’s guide to for more on do-it yourself marketing and scaling effectively.
+And you don’t need to be a Yahoo or a Google to get the job done – check out our survivor’s guide to #tech marketing for more on do-it yourself marketing and scaling effectively.

 Fate of Yahoo CEO Marissa Mayer unclear